RatMD/miru/docs/guide/getting-started.md

 ## Use adaptive

-The more adaptive way allows you to configure the styling aspects and apply your corporate identity and design.
+The more adaptive way allows you to configure the styling aspects to apply your corporate design.
 However, this requires your project to implement tailwind with postcss, and is currently only tested with Vite as bundler engine.

 Make sure you've installed `tailwindcss`, `postcss` and `postcss-import` in your project, and added the `tailwindcss/nesting` package in your PostCSS configuration file.